simonpicard/compilo/README.md

 ## The variables &lt;Instruction&gt; and &lt;InstructionList&gt;

 In the given grammar, whenever the variable &lt;Instruction&gt; was in the right part of a production rule except when the left part of the except when the left part of the rule was &lt;InstructionList&gt;, there was another production rule for this same left this same left part where &lt;Instruction&gt; was replaced by &lt;InstructionList&gt;.
 For example, &lt;If&gt;→&lt;Expression&gt; &lt;Empty&gt; &lt;InstructionList&gt; &lt;IfEnd&gt; and &lt;If&gt;→&lt;Expression&gt; &lt;Empty&gt; &lt;Instruction&gt; &lt;IfEnd&gt;.
-This makes it possible not to put an END_OF_INSTRUCTION at the end of a &lt;Instruction&gt; when the body of a block (here, the body of a block (here, the body of the "if") contained only one &lt;Instruction&gt;.
+This makes it possible not to put an END_OF_INSTRUCTION at the end of a &lt;Instruction&gt; when the body of a block (here, the body of a block (here, the body of the  `if`) contained only one &lt;Instruction&gt;.
 The problem posed by the systematic doubling of production rules containing instructions containing instructions (one rule for &lt;Instruction&gt; and another one for another for &lt;InstructionList&gt;) is that it is not factorized on the left and that the first and that the first of &lt;InstructionList&gt; can be &lt;Instruction&gt;.
 In order to solve this problem, we decided to only use the variable &lt;InstructionList&gt; in the other production rules.
 Thus, we avoid the duplication of the rules of production rules.
 An &lt;InstructionList&gt; is a list of &lt;Instruction&gt; separated by ENDs, with the last &lt;Instruction&gt; being the last &lt;Instruction&gt; not necessarily followed by an END_OF_INSTRUCTION.
 This makes it possible to have a program like : if(a&gt;b);a=10 end; So only a &lt;InstructionList&gt; allows to produce &lt;Instruction&gt;.
 Moreover, since a InstructionList&gt; can contain empty instructions (an instruction containing only END_OF_INSTRUCTION) the variable &lt;Empty&gt; variable is no longer necessary because it was only used to to indicate that at least one END terminal was required.

 ## Functions